 Located on the bank of the Bosphorus, Karaköy is one of my most beloved Istanbul neighborhoods.
 It’s full of hip restaurants and bars, funky street art, and a youthful vibe everywhere.
 You can also stroll here all the way to the foot of the Galata Bridge, and it’s a prime location for exploring the Asian side of Istanbul via the Karaköy-Kadıköy ferry.

-The most Instagrammable neighborhood in Istanbul, Balat is colorful and funky.
-Historically, it was the Greek Orthodox and Armenian neighborhood; nowadays, it’s gotten a bit of a hipster facelift à la Karaköy.
+The whole neighborhood is protected by UNESCO and is being revitalized in keeping with UNESCO principles.
+While historically, it was a Greek Orthodox and Armenian neighborhood; nowadays, it’s gotten a bit of a hipster facelift à la Karaköy.
 You’ll find small coffee roasters, bespoke art shops and galleries, and vintage stores catering to a hip subset of Istanbulites.

 A delightfully beautiful neighborhood to visit by day, with its traditional wooden architecture, Arnavutköy also pops off at night when it becomes one of the hotspots of Istanbul nightlife.
 While the neighborhood is beloved by people who know Istanbul well, many tourists have yet to hear much about Arnavutköy, so there’s a good chance you won’t be around many other fellow travelers and can fall into local life a little more.